Back to All Tools

 Waiting for Temp & Humidity

-Warm air can hold significantly more water vapor than cold air.
+Relative Humidity (RH) is exactly that—relative.
+Warm air expands and can hold significantly more invisible water vapor than cold air.

 The Human Comfort Scale